kyma-project/btp-manager/docs/user/README.md

 ### SAP BTP, Kyma Runtime

-SAP BTP, Kyma runtime runs on a Kubernetes cluster that wraps the SAP BTP Operator module, API server, and one or more applications.
+SAP BTP, Kyma runtime runs on a Kubernetes cluster and wraps the SAP BTP Operator module, API server, and one or more applications.
 The application or multiple applications are the actual consumers of SAP BTP services.

 ### BTP Manager